zhulingchen/pyro-pgm/README.md

 - [main.py](main.py) contains the code to build and plot the PGM using Pyro.

 # PGM
-The PGM figure is shown below:
+The created PGM figure is shown below:

 ![pgm](my_pgm.png)